To outline the procedure for staff requesting a period of leave without pay from their employment with the University.

 A formal request from a staff member detailing the reasons for seeking a period of leave without pay.

-The application must be in writing using a Staff Leave Application Form specifying the date the proposed leave will start and finish and any documentation or additional information that will support the application.
+The application must be in writing using an Employee Leave Form specifying the date the proposed leave will start and finish and any documentation or additional information that will support the application.

 |Supervisor:||The Vice-Chancellor, Deputy Vice-Chancellor, Pro Vice-Chancellor, Dean, Deputy Dean, Associate Dean, Director, Manager or other staff member who has direct responsibility for the management of the staff member.|

-All requests for leave without pay, where possible, must be received by Human Resources at least two months prior to the commencement date of the leave.
+All requests for leave without pay, where possible, must be received by People and Culture at least two months prior to the commencement date of the leave.

-The immediate supervisor should review and make a recommendation regarding approval/non-approval of the request, and then forward this to the relevant Dean/Director (or Deputy Vice-Chancellor or Pro Vice-Chancellor where applicable) for approval/non-approval .
+The immediate supervisor should review and make a recommendation regarding approval/decline of the request, and then forward this to the relevant delegated officer for approval/decline.

-Relevant Dean/Director or applicable Deputy Vice-Chancellor or Pro Vice-Chancellor.
+Relevant Dean/Director or applicable Deputy Vice-Chancellor, Chief Operating Officer or Pro Vice-Chancellor.

 |3.||The immediate supervisor will advise the staff member in writing if their request has been approved or declined.||Supervisor|

-The request and endorsement statement of the supervisor should then be forwarded to the Director, Human Resources within five (5) working days of receipt.
+The request and endorsement statement of the supervisor should then be forwarded to the Director, People and Culture within five working days of receipt.

 The statement from the supervisor should contain recommendations for acceptance of the request and details of arrangements proposed to cover the staff member's duties should leave be granted or indicate if the request is not supported.